 Top UX Designers to Follow in 2019

-Getting inspiration for new design ideas can be frustrating, I know.
-Sometimes you want to check out some best practices, get amazed, look at your product designer and wonder if your UX will ever be such good (-yes, I’m looking at you Alican! 👀).
+Getting inspiried for new design ideas can be frustrating, no doubt.
+Sometimes you want to check out some best practices, get amazed, look at your product designer and wonder whether your UX will ever be such good (-yes, I’m looking at you Alican! 👀).

-Here are the top UX designers to follow in 2019
+Here is our list of the Top UX Designers to Follow in 2019

-Before listing these great minds, let me tell you that there is no particular order in the listing.
-Make sure you check out everybody in the list and see they have been doing lately.
+Before listing top ux designers, I want to clarify that there is no particular order in the listing.
+We recommend you to check out every ux designers in the list and see what they have been doing lately.

-Luke Wroblewski – Product director at Google 👑
+1. Luke Wroblewski – Product Director at Google and Author of ” Mobile First ” 👑

 He’s also very active on Linkedin, here’s the last thing he shared to 320k+ people following him: